dustymugs/cmr/doc/train.md

 ```

 #### Computing SfM
 We provide the computed SfM.
-If you want to compute them yourself, run via matlab:
+If you want to compute them yourself, run the following via matlab/octave.
+Note that octave is slower
 ```
 cd preprocess/cub
 main